campanam/genome_coverage/README.md

 Script to calculate genome sequencing coverage (mean +- standard deviation) from a BEDGRAPH (bga).
 Outputs a coverage histogram so that highly covered areas can be identified.

+### License
+The software is made available under the Smithsonian Institution [terms of use](https://wwww.si.edu/termsofuse).

 ### Installation
 Enter the commands:
 `git clone https://github.com/campanam/genome_coverage/`